jaecheon12/jinja2-fastapi-users/README.md

 ## License

-`jinja2-fastapi-users` is distributed under the terms of the [MIT](https://spdx.org/licenses/MIT.html) license.
+`keyword-jinja-fastapi` is distributed under the terms of the [MIT](https://spdx.org/licenses/MIT.html) license.